cosmos/interchain-security/docs/docs/validators/partial-set-security-for-validators.md

 :::

 ### How to set specific per consumer chain commission rate?
-A validator can choose to set a different commission rate on each of the consumer chains it validates.
+A validator can choose to set a different commission rate on each of the consumer chains.
 This can be done with the following command:
 ```bash
 interchain-security-pd tx provider set-consumer-commission-rate <consumer-chain-id> <commission-rate>